mmezirard/mmezirard.github.io/content/htb-write-ups/boxes/broker/index.md

     </beans>
 ```

-I'll place it in `/workspace/server`, which is accessible over Internet.
+I'll place it in `/workspace/server`, which is accessible over the Internet.

 Therefore, according to
 [this GitHub PoC](https://github.com/evkl1d/CVE-2023-46604), the payload that we